manlikeangus/zeptomail/CONTRIBUTING.md

-# Contributing to 'transmail'
+# Contributing to 'zeptomail'

-If you discover issues, have ideas for improvements or new features, please report them to the [issue tracker](https://github.com/desttools/transmail/issues) of the repository or submit a pull request.
+If you discover issues, have ideas for improvements or new features, please report them to the [issue tracker](https://github.com/manlikeangus/zeptomail/issues) of the repository or submit a pull request.
 Please, try to follow these guidelines when you do so.

 - [Issue Reporting](#reporting)